ADGA/AGS/NDGA Triple Registered Nigerian Dwarf Goats

 Breeding

 Dwarf goats can breed year around.
 The gestation period for a doe is approximately 145-153 days.
 For the most part, Nigerian Dwarfs are a hearty breed, which seldom have kidding problems.
 New babies are about 2 pounds at birth and grow quickly.
 Little bucklings have been known to breed as young as 7 weeks old so watch out!!
 Generally, though bucks are ready to be used for service as young as three months, and easily by seven months.
-Does can be bred at seven to eight months of age if they have reached a good size.
+Does can be bred at eight months to a year old if they have reached a good weight size.
 We tend to wait till they are about a year old though.
 Dwarfs can have several kids at a time, with triplets and quads being common.
 Dwarfs are generally excellent mothers and take great care of their kids should you decide to let mom raise them.

 Lifespan